canvas-medical/documentation/collections/_api/appointment.md

             description: >-
               Coded reason this appointment is scheduled.
 Canvas supports two ways to specify the reason for vist (RFV): [structured](/documenation/reason-for-visit-codings) and unstructured.
 Both the `coding` and `text` attributes are used for Structured RFVs, whereas unstructured RFVs only leverage the `text` attribute.
             create_description:
-              We only accept the first item in the reasonCode list.
-If you are taking advantage of our [structured reason for visit](/documenation/reason-for-visit-codings) feature,  you can provide a `coding` where we look up that `code` value in settings and display the structured RFV matching that code.
+              Canvas only accepts the first item in the reasonCode list.
+If you are taking advantage of our [structured reason for visit](/documenation/reason-for-visit-codings) feature, you can provide a `coding` that Canvas can use to look up the `code` value in settings and display the structured RFV matching that code.
 If `Appointment.reasonCode[0].coding[0].code` is not a valid ReasonForVisitSettingCoding you will get the error "structured reason for visit with code {code} does not exist". <br><br> The `text` attribute maps to the free text Reason For Visit command.
 If you are using the structured reason for visit feature, this text will display as the `comment` in the command.
             update_description:
               In the Canvas UI, if the reasonCode / description is changed, it will update the reason for visit on that appointment.
 The old reason for visit will be marked as entered-in-error, and the text will no longer display.
 Below is an example of what an appointment's note will look like after changing the description multiple times.
 The originator and entered-in-error will be set to Canvas Bot, which can be seen if you click on the crossed off "Reason for Visit".<br><br>![api-update-rfv](/assets/images/api-update-rfv.png){:width="80%"}
             attributes: